sunfishcode/origin/example-crates/tiny/README.md

 LTO is Link-Time Optimization, which gives the optimizer the ability to see the whole program at once, and be more aggressive about deleting unneeded code.

-For example, in our test program, it enables inlining of the `main` function into the code in `origin` that calls it.
+For example, in our test program, it enables inlining of the `origin_main` function into the code in `origin` that calls it.
 Since it's just returning the constant `42`, inlining reduces code size.

 > `panic = "abort"`